debobanerjee/one_for_the_road/README.md

 Contains all the images with face blurred.

+We do not own the images.
+So, please use it for only academic research purpose.
 If you use our dataset in any form, please cite the below mentioned paper.

 [1] Debopriyo Banerjee, Niloy Ganguly, Shamik Sural, and Krothapalli Sreenivasa Rao.
 "One for the Road: Recommending